carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 ## Surprise Networking!

 I hate to break it to you, but that thing everyone tells you to do to land an interview?
 The thing that feels awkward, unnatural, and you don't know how to do it?
-You know, networking.
-Contributing to open source and participating in the community is networking.
+You know what I'm talking about... networking. 😱 Contributing to open source and participating in the community is networking.
 So why doesn't it feel so dirty?
-Because instead of focusing on "networking", you were helping people.
+Because instead of focusing on "networking", you are helping people.
 A lot of us freeze up when we have to talk about ourselves, meet new people, and have unscripted social interactions.
-But ground those interactions in something that takes the spotlight off of you and puts is squarely on something you'd much rather focus on, technology, and the impossible happens naturally.
+But ground those interactions in something that takes the spotlight off of you and puts it squarely on something you'd much rather focus on, technology, and the impossible happens naturally.

 ![the is this is pigeon meme, where the guy is labeled introvert, the butterfly is helping people and he asks is this networking?](/images/networking-meme.jpg)